 Finish It funding allows eligible ESU faculty to bring their scholarship to completion with conference presentations, publications, and creative demonstrations.
 This funding is a highly competitive supplement to existing departmental travel support intended to allow opportunities for faculty members to share their culminating work products on the biggest stages within their field.
-Finish It grant applications cannot exceed \$1,000.
+Finish It grant applications cannot exceed \$1,500.
 Project timelines are limited to 6-months.

-Finish It awards are capped at \$1,000 per award.
-Eligible faculty can apply for multiple Finish It grants but cannot exceed \$1,000 in total Finish It funding awarded per academic year.
-If submitting multiple projects, each must constitute its own application; additional priority points are awarded to the applicant's first grant submission to this category in an academic year.
+Finish It awards are capped at \$1,500 per award.
+Eligible faculty can apply for multiple Finish It grants but cannot exceed \$1,500 in total Finish It funding awarded per academic year.
+If submitting multiple projects, each must constitute its own application.
 All funds must be spent within 6-months of award.